Helpful Tips for Traveling with Your Teenager

-It also doesn’t hurt to choose a vacation that’s geared more towards them while still offering plenty of thing for you and your partner to revel in as well.
+It also doesn’t hurt to choose a vacation that’s geared more toward them while still offering plenty of thing for you and your partner to revel in as well.
 Cruises or all-inclusive resorts offer a teen-friendly experience with organized activities and pre-paid amenities.

 That way if they want to pig out on the buffet or try a different water sport everyday, you can rest assured they won’t rack up a huge bill.

 Themed vacations are also a huge hit with teens when it’s specific to their interests.
-If they’re obsessed with music, maybe a family trip to a huge music festival like Lollapalooza, Coachella, or Outside Lands would appeal to them.
+If they’re obsessed with music, maybe a family trip to a huge music festival like Lollapalooza, Coachella or Outside Lands would appeal to them.

 You can always find a way to keep yourself entertained while also learning about and bonding with your teen in the process.

 Family adventure vacations are also a sure-fire way of keeping their interest piqued.
-There’s no time for complaining (or reason to) when you are rocketing down white water in a raft, paddling like mad.
+There’s no time for complaining (or reason to) when you are rocketing down whitewater in a raft, paddling like mad.